 - Parents/guardians are invited to attend

-TALKS Mentoring of Fountain County is administered by Community Action Program, Inc. of Western Indiana which is a non-profit corporation.
-Kathy Walker is the Program Director and is licensed to operate the TALKS Mentoring Program in Fountain County.
-The program is currently active at Attica Elementary School, Attica Junior High School, Covington Elementary School, Covington Middle School, Southeast Fountain Elementary School, and Fountain Central Junior High School.
+The program is currently active at Attica Elementary School, Attica Junior/Senior High School, Covington Elementary School, Covington Middle School, Covington High School, Southeast Fountain Elementary School, and Fountain Central Junior/Senior High School.